Ces-D/konan/README.md

 ## Development Status

-The project is currently in the initial setup phase.
-The architecture has been defined, and the next step is to implement the cloud backend and the local print agent.
+The project has currently gone a different direction.
+The printer is connected via network and the application cli is operational.
+Future plans are in development.